tundeiness/Bookstore/README.md

 ![Bookstore Desktop version](https://user-images.githubusercontent.com/25479050/73641302-1ae94c80-4670-11ea-8933-ab6e6df2bcbc.gif)

 ## About The Project
+This is the Frontend implementation of the bookstore project commissioned by Magic-books Inc (Magic-books is based in Germany).
+I and my partner at Microverse has been requested to build both the front-end and the back-end of an application that will help Magic-books organize and manage their bookstore.
+The application is required to be fast, dynamic and responsive to their actions.
+As a result, my partner and I decided to settle with building it with React & Redux at the frontend.
+The Back-end repository of the project can be found [here](https://github.com/tundeiness/Bookstore).

+## Features

-The Bookstore app, has the following functions: Adding books, Removing books, and Filtering books based on categories
+The Magic-Books Bookstore app, has the following features:
+- Users can add books,
+- Users can remove books, and
+- Users can Filter books based on categories

 ## Built With

 * React
 * Redux
-* React Create App
+* Bootstrap
 * JavaScript (ES6)
 * CSS 3